 1. Machine-led origination

 The computer says no!
 Some people believe that machines are better than humans at granting loans.
-A survey by US lender Fannie Mae found that 63% of mortgage lenders are familiar with AI technology, 27% were using AI tools for their mortgage business, and 58% expect to adopt AI solutions within two years.
+A survey by US lender Fannie Mae found that 63% of mortgage lenders are familiar with AI technology, 27% were using mortgage software AI tools for their mortgage business, and 58% expect to adopt AI solutions within two years.
 Wells Fargo has used AI to reduce “what was as much as an eight-week process of back-and-forth document requests” to now happening “in near real-time”.
 Not only are AI tools improving the process, but also the addressable market.

 Artificial intelligence and machine learning are offering lenders new insight into borrowers with thin credit files.
 Aire, for example, adds a new layer of information to traditional credit bureau data.
 The company says its credit risk analysis gives lenders access to a new pool of “thin-file borrowers”, resulting in credit approvals growing by up to 14% on average, without increasing risk exposure.
 Aire is already working with P2P lender Zopa and Toyota Financial Services, as well as a range of credit card companies.
 While ZestFinance is working on a similar project with Ford Motor Credit in the US.